di-gital/neoslug/README.md

 include the body.

 ## Generating
-`cd scripts`
-`./gensite.sh [-h] [-d DRAFTS] [-b BUILD]`

-To generate the site, run the script `gensite.sh` from the `scripts` directory.
-By default, it will be built to the directory "slug" under the root of the project itself, but can be built from any source directory and built to any destination directory.
+From the root directory, run `make`.
+The build will be located in the directory `slug`.